UCSF Cancer Services Nurse Practitioner Fellowship

 1. UCSF is committed to increasing diversity and promoting a culture of equal opportunity.
 Please describe your awareness of, or experience with, inequalities and challenges faced by historically underrepresented or economically disadvantaged groups.
 How does your experience or background contribute to UCSF’s commitment to increasing diversity and promoting a culture of equal opportunity?

-2. A philosophy of nursing is a statement that outlines a nurse’s values, ethics, beliefs, and/or their motivation for being part of the profession.
-It covers a nurse’s perspective regarding their education, practice, and patient care ethics.
-Please describe one tenet that is central to your nursing philosophy and how you approach patient care.
+2. A philosophy of healthcare practice is a statement that outlines your values, ethics, beliefs, and/or motivation for being part of the profession.
+It covers your perspective regarding your education, practice, and patient care ethics.
+Please describe one tenet that is central to your philosophy of healthcare practice and how you approach patient care.

 Fellowship Requirements